Vathsan/Ballerina/README.md

 2) Configure endpoint parameters with your tokens

-3) Create a google spreadsheet similar to the attached sheet (refer Students Marks.xlsx)
+3) Create a google spreadsheet similar to the one attached (refer Students Marks.xlsx)

 4) Obtain the spreadsheet id by extracting the value between the "/d/" and the "/edit" in the URL of your spreadsheet